acoppes/acoppes/site/_drafts/tdd-games.markdown

 After having the initial context, I define the actions using my Triggers' Logic (which is like a simplified tool to control execution using Game Objects) in order to create the test.

-The Triggers' Logic is something I made to create logic composing Game Objects.
-I wrote a [blog post at Gemserk](https://blog.gemserk.com/2017/03/27/playing-with-starcraft-2-editor-to-understand-how-a-good-rts-is-made/) explaining where the inspiration came from and its first iteration.
-My current solution is pretty similar to what I created when making Iron Marines.
+The Triggers' Logic is something I made to create logic composing GameObjects.
+I wrote a [blog post at Gemserk](https://blog.gemserk.com/2017/03/27/playing-with-starcraft-2-editor-to-understand-how-a-good-rts-is-made/) explaining where the inspiration came from and its first iteration I did for Iron Marines.
+My current solution is pretty similar to that one.

 For example, the actions for the previous test case could be: